eclipse-kura/kura/_posts/wires/2017-10-06-kura-wires-sensortag.md

 This tutorial will explain how to configure a Wire graph that connects with a SensorTag, reads sensor values and publishes data the a cloud platform.

+{% include alerts.html message="The SensorTag driver can be used only with TI SensorTags with firmware version >1.20.
+If your device has an older firmware, please update it." %}

 ## Configure Kura Wires TI SensorTag application

 1. Install the TI SensorTag driver from the [Eclipse Kura Marketplace](https://marketplace.eclipse.org/content/???)